*This article may contain affiliate links. Read our disclosure policy.

 - $20 Unlimited Talk, Text, and WiFi Data + 1GB of Cell Data

 - $30 Unlimited Talk, Text, and WiFi Data + 2GB of Cell Data

 - $45 Unlimited Talk, Text, and WiFi Data + 4GB of Cell Data

 - $60 Unlimited Talk, Text, and WiFi Data + 6GB of Cell Data

 - $90 Unlimited Talk, Text, and WiFi Data + 10GB of Cell Data

 Depending on how much data you use in a typical month, or if you use data at all, the service can be extremely affordable.
 I know some people that don’t really use data that go with the $15/month plan, while others like me who use a small amount of data can go with the $20/month plan.

 Switch Your Plan Up To 2X Per Month At No Extra Charge

 One nice feature that Republic Wireless offers is the ability to switch your monthly plan up to twice per month.
-This will come in handy, for example, if you're traveling one month and want to have 4G LTE access available on your phone.
+This will come in handy, for example, if you’re traveling one month and want to have more 4G LTE data access available on your phone.